Kenneth Gainwell Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Against the Cowboys, Gainwell's two rushing yards in his only career matchup are 11.5 fewer than his over/under in Saturday's game.
+- Gainwell notched two rushing yards in his lone career matchup against the Cowboys, 13.5 fewer yards than his over/under in Saturday's game.

 - Gainwell did not have a touchdown run in that outing against the Cowboys.

-- Gainwell will go up against a Cowboys squad that allows 110.6 rushing yards per game and is the NFL's 15th-ranked rush defense.
+- The Cowboys allow 110.6 yards per game on the ground, the NFL's 15th-ranked rush defense.

-- This season the Cowboys are ranked seventh in the NFL in rushing touchdowns allowed (12).
+- The Cowboys have conceded 12 rushing touchdowns, seventh in the NFL.

 Recent Performances

-- In last week's matchup with the Football Team, Gainwell picked up four yards on one carry (averaging four yards per carry).
+- Against the Football Team last week, Gainwell rushed one time for four yards (four yards per carry).

-- Gainwell has totaled 4 rushing yards on one carries (1.3 yards per game) with zero touchdowns during his last three games.
+- In his last three games, Gainwell has racked up one carries for 4 yards (1.3 per game).

 Gainwell's Philadelphia Teammates